talwrii/scale-table/README.md

 A table of various scales and their relationships and means to generate them.

 ## Motivation
 I learned to play the guitar by learning intervals rather than scales.
-This probably have some benefits - notes are kind of arbitrary can can get in the way - but notes are interesting too, so I am learning these.
+This probably have some benefits - notes are kind of arbitrary can can get in the way - but notes are integral to standard ways of representing and talking about music and contain information about key relationships, so I am learning these now.

-With this in mind, I am going to improvish on the guitar while paying attention to scales on a chart.
-This is code to build this chart (because I am too lazy to do it manually in a spreadsheet).
+With this in mind, I am going to improvise on the guitar and violin while paying attention scales and intervals using this chart.
+Because I know the intervals and scales on the guitar I can use this play while looking at at the corresponding notes on the chart.

 Of course, formalized learning through learning pieces and exercises probably has some benefits... but I'm still probably not going to do it.